FreeAndFair/ColoradoRLA/server/README-ECLIPSE.md

   automatically for you) and create a workspace somewhere outside your clone of the Git repository (if you have not already cloned the Git repository, you'll have to do so later).
   4. Use "Import..." (in Eclipse's "File" menu or the context menu of the Package Explorer) to import an Oomph project into the workspace.
 This will result in a window with a list of Eclipse products and projects.
-  5. Using the "+" button (upper-right), add the Colorado RLA setup file.
-  The button will bring up a window with "Catalog" and "Resource URIs" options; select the Eclipse Projects catalog and put the URI https://raw.githubusercontent.com/FreeAndFair/ColoradoRLA/master/server/eclipse.setup into the text field at the bottom, then click "OK".
+  5. Click the "+" button (upper-right), which will bring up a window with "Catalog" and "Resource URIs"; select the Eclipse Projects catalog and put the URI https://raw.githubusercontent.com/FreeAndFair/ColoradoRLA/master/server/eclipse.setup into the text field at the bottom, then click "OK".
   6. You should now have a "Free & Fair Colorado..." item in the projects